-He is internationally know as a pediatric spine surgeon, but also is active in the care of pediatric trauma and fractures, foot and ankle problems, limb lengthening and deformities and treats children with neuromuscular problems like Cerebral Palsy and Spina Bifida.
+He is internationally known as a pediatric spine surgeon, but also is active in the care of pediatric trauma and fractures, foot and ankle problems, limb lengthening and deformities and treats children with neuromuscular problems like Cerebral Palsy and Spina Bifida.
 Most of his research interests are clinical and involve scoliosis surgery.
 He has done many national and international presentations and publications.

-Dr. Haber is currently Continuing Medical Education Chair (CME) Chairman for the Scoliosis Research Society (SRS).
+Dr. Haber is currently Continuing Medical Education (CME) Chairman for the Scoliosis Research Society (SRS).
 In addition, he has held multiple positions with SRS, Pediatric Orthopedic Society of North America (POSNA) and American Academy of Orthopedic Surgeons (AAOS).
 Dr. Haber is very active in his community, passionate about his family and enjoys playing guitar, golf and fishing.

 Texas Tech University School of Medicine - Lubbock, TX

 Medical College Of Virginia - Richmond, VA (General Surgery)